Skip to content

 Email Superpower

-The Email Superpower lets your app send an email to you (the teacher who built it) when a guest finishes an activity or fills out a form.
-The guest never enters an email address.
-Your inbox is the destination, and the address is baked into the app at publish time.
+The Email Superpower lets your app send an email to you (the teacher who built it) when a guest finishes an activity, fills out a form, or triggered by criteria you set.

 Adding the Email Superpower to your app requires a Pro subscription.